Domaine Corsin, Saint-Véran `Vieilles Vignes`

 Vinification

 After hand harvest the grapes arrived at the winery where they were gently pressed in a pneumatic press.
 Fermentation took place in temperature-controlled, stainless-steel tanks.
-40% of the blend was aged in French oak barrels (20% new oak) for 10 months, the rest was kept in stainless-steel.
+About half of the blend was aged in French oak barrels (20% new oak) for 10 months, the rest was kept in stainless-steel.
 The fine lees were stirred regularly to add texture to the palate.

 Tasting Notes & Technical Details